-&lt;sup>2 An alleged victim who elects to file a Complaint and participate in the College's investigation and resolution of the Complaint becomes a Complainant for the purposes of this Policy.
-Even when an alleged victim is not cooperative or requests that the College not pursue an investigation, Title IX requires the College to take reasonable action in response to the information known to it.
-Thus, the College may take such measures as are deemed appropriate by the Assigned Title IX Coordinator.
+2 An alleged victim who elects to file a Complaint and participate in the College's investigation and resolution of the Complaint becomes a Complainant for the purposes of this Policy.
+Even when an alleged victim is not cooperative or requests that the College not pursue an investigation, Title IX requires the College to take reasonable action in

-- a) issuing no-contact orders to prevent any contact between the alleged victim, the Respondent, witnesses, and/or third parties; - b) providing the alleged victim an escort to ensure that he or she can move safely between classes, work, and/or other activities; - c) changing an alleged victim's or a Respondent's on-campus housing, if any, to a different on-campus location and providing assistance from College support staff in completing the relocation; - d) arranging to dissolve a campus housing contract and offering a pro-rated refund; - e) changing work arrangements; - f) rescheduling class work, assignments, and examinations; - g) arranging for the alleged victim to take an incomplete in a class; - h) moving the alleged victim or the Respondent from one class section to another; - i) permitting a temporary withdrawal from the College; - j) providing alternative course completion options; - k) providing counseling services; and - I) providing academic support services.
+- 6) refer the Complainant to the College's Counseling Services office or other resources, as appropriate; - 7) discuss protection from, and reporting of, Retaliation; and - 8) discuss with the alleged victim, as appropriate, possible interim measures that can be provided to the alleged victim during the pendency of the investigative and resolution processes.
+The College may implement such measures if appropriate and reasonably available, whether a formal Complaint has been filed (with either campus administrators or law enforcement agencies) or whether an investigation (by either campus administrators or law enforcement agencies) has commenced.
+Interim measures may include, but are not limited to: - a) issuing no-contact orders to prevent any contact between the alleged victim, the Respondent, witnesses, and/or third parties; - providing the alleged victim an escort to ensure that he or she can move safely between classes, work, and/or other activities; - c) changing an alleged victim's or a Respondent's on-campus housing, if any, to a different on-campus location and providing assistance from College support staff in completing the relocation; - d) arranging to dissolve a campus housing contract and offering a pro-rated refund; - e) changing work arrangements; - f) rescheduling class work, assignments, and examinations; - g) arranging for the alleged victim to take an incomplete in a class; - h) moving the alleged victim or the Respondent from one class section to another; - i) permitting a temporary withdrawal from the College; - j) providing alternative course completion options; - k) providing counseling services; and - I) providing academic support services.